-- Stop using lotions or oils on your skin for a few days before your procedure, or at least stop using them on the day of the exam.
+- Stop using lotions or oils on your skin for a few days before your test, or at least stop using them on the day of the exam.

-- A sedative or pain reliever may be prescribed before the procedure.
-If a sedative is given before the procedure, you may need to have someone drive you home afterwards.
+- A sedative or pain reliever may be prescribed before the test.
+If so, you may need to have someone drive you home afterwards.

 - Based on your medical condition, your healthcare provider may request other specific preparations.